llogiq/partition/README.md

 values by a predicate.
 It will swap around values to separate those the predicate holds for and those it doesn't and return the two mutable sub-slices.

+### Warning

+Note that since partition works by swapping values, the order of elements within the slice will not be preserved.

 ## Example

 ```Rust